Looking for the difference between James Allen True Heart and Ideal Cut?

 GIA Anatomy of a Diamond

-The criteria is definitely very strict.
-But that is what makes ‘True Hearts’ the most valuable and rarest type of diamonds.
+The criteria are definitely very strict.
+But that is what makes ‘True Hearts’ the most valuable and rarest type of diamond.

 Ideal Scope Images at James Allen

 What makes shopping easy from James Allen is the availability of the ideal scope image of each true heart on the James Allen Website.
 It makes the examination of the diamond easier.